-Professor Bodie is an expert on the role of information, control, and ownership within the corporation and the workplace.
+Professor Matt Bodie is an expert on the role of information, control and ownership within the corporation and the workplace.
 He is particularly interested in the role of the employee within the firm.
 He has published over 40 journal articles, essays, and book chapters.
 His papers have been selected for presentation by the American Law & Economics Association, the Stanford/Yale Junior Faculty Forum, the Labour Law Research Network, and the Association of American Law Schools.
 He has coauthored a series of articles on corporate governance and voting rights with Professor Grant Hayden of SMU Dedman School of Law, and they are at work on a related book to be published by Cambridge University Press.

-Professor Bodie served as a reporter for the American Law Institute’s Restatement of Employment Law and was the primary author for the chapter on employee privacy and autonomy.
+Prof. Bodie served as a reporter for the American Law Institute’s Restatement of Employment Law and was the primary author for the chapter on employee privacy and autonomy.
 He is a research fellow at New York University’s Center for Labor and Employment Law and contributes to the Conglomerate blog.
 He is a contributor and section editor to the Worklaw section for Jotwell.
 He has written opinion pieces for the New York Times, the St. Louis Post-Dispatch, U.S. News & World Report, and Quartz, and has been quoted in such publications as the New York Times, the Los Angeles Times, and the New Republic.

 Professor Miriam Cherry’s scholarship is interdisciplinary and focuses on the intersection of technology and globalization with business, contract, and employment law topics.
-In her recent work, Professor Cherry analyzes crowdfunding, markets for corporate social responsibility, virtual work, and social entrepreneurship.
-Professor Cherry’s articles will appear or have appeared in the Northwestern Law Review, Minnesota Law Review, Washington Law Review, Illinois Law Review, Georgia Law Review, Alabama Law Review, Maryland Law Review, and the Tulane Law Review, among others.
+In her recent work, Prof. Cherry analyzes crowdfunding, markets for corporate social responsibility, virtual work, and social entrepreneurship.
+In 2018, she spent the summer working at the International Labour Office (ILO), a specialized agency of the United Nations, in Geneva, Switzerland, as a visiting researcher.

+Professor Cherry’s articles have appeared in the Northwestern Law Review, Minnesota Law Review, Washington Law Review, Illinois Law Review, Georgia Law Review, Alabama Law Review, Maryland Law Review, and the Tulane Law Review, among others.
 She is an expert in the gig economy and has provided expertise to national publications including the New York Times, Fast Company and The Atlantic.

-Professor McCormick's scholarship has explored the areas of employment and labor law, federal courts, as well as gender and the law.
+Professor Marcia McCormick's scholarship has explored the areas of employment and labor law, federal courts, as well as gender and the law.
 A prolific blogger, Prof. McCormick is a co-editor and contributor to the Workplace Prof Blog, which provides daily information on developments in the law of the workplace and scholarship about it.

-Professor Pendo is a nationally recognized expert in disability law and health care law.
+Professor Elizabeth Pendo is a nationally recognized expert in disability law and health care law.
 Her scholarship focuses on the difference disability makes in places in our society such as the health care system and the workplace, with a particular interest in legal and social meanings of disability.
 She published a series of articles exposing inaccessible medical equipment as a barrier to care, including Reducing Disparities through Health Care Reform: Disability and Accessible Medical Equipment, 4 Utah L. Rev. 1057 (2010) and Disability, Equipment Barriers and Women’s Health: Using the ADA to Provide Meaningful Access, 2 St. Louis Univ.
 J. Health L. & Pol’y 15 (2008).
-Other projects include civil rights and health care reform approaches to health disparities for people with disabilities; models of disability and their impact on health care; public right-of-way and accessibility issues in the City of Saint Louis; and genetic testing in the workplace, and its intersections with classifications based on gender, race, class and disability.
+Other projects include civil rights and health care reform approaches to health disparities for people with disabilities; models of disability and their impact on health care; public right-of-way and accessibility issues in the City of St. Louis; and genetic testing in the workplace, and its intersections with classifications based on gender, race, class and disability.